dorkbox/SystemTray/README.md

  - **MacOSX** is a *special snowflake* in how it handles GUI events, and so there are some bizzaro combinations of SWT, JavaFX, and Swing that do not work together. (see the `Notes` below for the details)

-  - **MacOSX** *native* menus cannot display images attached to menu entries.
-If desired, one could override the default for MacOSX so that it uses *Swing* instead of *AWT*, however this will result the SystemTray no-longer supporting the OS theme and transparency.
-The default of *AWT* was chosen because it looks much, much better than *Swing*.
+  - **MacOSX** *original* menus cannot display images attached to menu entries.
+The *native* implementation supports images.
+If forced to *Swing* instead, the tray-menu will no longer support the OS theme and transparancy.

  - **Gnome 3: 3.16 - 3.25** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
 This has been worked around and the tray icon will be placed next to the clock.
-A **different** workaround is to install the [Top Icons](https://extensions.gnome.org/extension/1031/topicons/) plugin which moves icons from the *notification drawer* (it is normally collapsed) at the bottom left corner of the screen to the menu panel next to the clock.
+A **different** workaround is to install the [Top Icons]
+   (https://extensions.gnome.org/extension/1031/topicons/) plugin which moves icons from the *notification drawer* sometimes at the bottom left (collapsed) corner of the screen to the menu panel next to the clock.

  - **Gnome 3: 3.26+** (Fedora, Manjaro, Arch, etc) environments by default **do not** allow the SystemTray icon to be shown.
 This has been worked around and the tray icon will be placed next to the clock.
 A **different** workaround is to install the [Appindicator Support](https://extensions.gnome.org/extension/615/appindicator-support/) plugin which allows the addition of app-indicator icons where one would expect.
 Additionally, you will need to install `libappindicator-gtk3`.